universekavish/universekavish/README.md

 - 👋 Hi, I’m Kavish Boyal(@universekavish).
 - 👀 Interested in Java and MERN Development
-- 🌱 Currently learning Java, JavaScript and React
+- 🌱 Currently learning Java, JavaScript, Python
 - 💞️ Looking to collaborate on projects related to my interests
 - 📫 You can reach out to me on - boyalkavish@gmail.com